 Holds Members of Congress Accountable for Their Vote on Clean Air

-View the ad thanking Rep. Cheri Bustos (D, IL-17) here.
+View the ad thanking Rep. Gwen Graham (D, FL-2) here.

-WASHINGTON, D.C. – Today, the League of Conservation Voters (LCV) is launching a digital ad campaign thanking Rep. Cheri Bustos for her vote against Rep. Whitfield’s H.R.
+WASHINGTON, D.C. – Today, the League of Conservation Voters (LCV) is launching a digital ad campaign thanking Rep. Gwen Graham for her vote against Rep. Whitfield’s H.R.
 2042, gutting the EPA’s Clean Power Plan.
-The $20,000 digital ad campaign, including Facebook advertisements and mobile alerts to LCV members, aims to hold Members of Congress, including Rep. Bustos, accountable for their votes last week on Rep. Whitfield’s bill.
+The $20,000 digital ad campaign, including Facebook advertisements and mobile alerts to LCV members, aims to hold Members of Congress accountable for their votes last week on Rep. Whitfield’s bill.
 The Facebook ads are targeted to their respective districts, and will run for over one week.

-“Congresswoman Cheri Bustos is standing up to climate change deniers and protecting our health and the environment with her recent vote against H.R.
+“Congresswoman Gwen Graham is standing up to climate change deniers and taking a commonsense approach to protecting our health and the environment with her recent vote against H.R.
 2042,” said Gene Karpinski, President of LCV.
-“We appreciate Congresswoman Bustos’ efforts to protect our health and reduce harmful carbon pollution and look forward to continue working with her to address the climate crisis.”
+“We appreciate Congresswoman Graham’s efforts to protect our health and reduce harmful carbon pollution and look forward to continue working with her to address the climate crisis.”